lihuang/toast/README.md

 ## Bug tracker

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/taobao/toast/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/taobao/toast/issue-guidelines).

+## Difference with STAFF OR Hudson Jenkins

+to be continued.